Tropical Vegetables Names

-Above is only a guide, as climate change is really messing things up.
-As a result, traditional weather conditions can not be relied on.
+The months we have indicated are a good guide.
+However Climate change is really messing things up.
+As a result, traditional weather conditions can no longer be relied upon.

 Many European vegetables struggle in the tropics.
-We suggest planting at he following times gives you the best chance of success:
+We suggest growing during the following periods to give you the best chance of success:

 To be more accurate, the good folk at Gardenate have created a planting guide to show you what to plant at any given month of the year.

 The high temperatures and humidity in the tropics can create problems with diseases and pests.
-Get on top of this and you are half way there!
+So get on top of these and you are half way there!

 A great tip is to grow in containers, raised beds or even mounds so water can drain away.
-Adding organic compost is also great advice.
-It is sustainable and helps keeps plants healthy.
+Adding organic compost is also great advice, because it is sustainable and helps keeps plants healthy.

 Remember, unhealthy plants will stress and when this happens, they emit chemicals that some pests can sense.
-Consequently, in turn this attracts those pests.
-Improved soil results in healthier plants, less susceptible to insects or diseases.
+Consequently this attracts those pests.
+Improved soil results in healthier plants, which are much less susceptible to insects or diseases.

-Tropical insects can be rather plentiful, so say on top of pest insects to avoid a plague in the garden.
+Tropical insects can be rather plentiful, so stay on top of pest insects to avoid a plague in the garden.